hyperreality/hyperreality.github.com/_posts/2017-10-10-codeword-analysis.md

 * Why does Kenya appear to be full of codeword addicts?
 * How many people are even interested in codewords anyway?

-[codewordsolver.com](http://codewordsolver.com) has now been running for over three years, during which time it has gathered plenty of data about codewords and the people who like to solve them.
+My Codeword Solver has now been running for over three years, during which time it has gathered plenty of data about codewords and the people who like to solve them.
 Recently I open sourced [the code](https://github.com/hyperreality/codeword-solver) and wanted to see what insights could be gleaned from digging through the logs.
 In the interests of more technically-inclined readers, I will be footnoting the commands I used throughout the article [1].

 ![Codeword solver](/assets/codeword/solver.png)